banrovegrie/Mariam/README.md

 ## Foreground and Background Processes
 1. All other commands are treated as system commands like emacs, vim, clear etc.
 2. To run a process in the background, follow the command with a '&' symbol.
 Eg. emacs &.
+Implemented by orphaning the child process.

 ## Signal Handling
 1. When the background process terminates it's PID and EXIT STATUS are shown.